 Crazymaking conversations can easily trigger an emotional response in a victim of gaslighting.

-So the first step in dealing with gaslighting is to recognize when that happens and don’t fall for the trigger.
+So, the first step in dealing with parents gaslighting adult children is to recognize when that happens and don’t fall for it.

-Here are some of the most common gaslighting phrases and how you can respond.
+Here are some of the most common gaslighting phrases and how to respond.

 Dismissing your feelings